MilllerTime/menja/README.md

 All JS is:

 1. Combined into a single file
+2. Stripped of performance monitoring code
-2. Wrapped in an IIFE to keep global game vars private and mangle-able
+3. Wrapped in an IIFE to keep global game vars private and mangle-able
-3. Run through a minifier/compiler
+4. Run through a minifier/compiler
-4. Inlined directly into `index.html`
+5. Inlined directly into `index.html`

 All CSS is minified and inlined.